 The criminal justice system is failing to respond to domestic abuse.
-It is estimated that 2.1 million people in England and Wales experienced domestic abuse in the year ending March 2023.1 Despite legislative and policy progress made in recent years, the data tell a different story

-Prosecutions in 2023 represented just 5% of reported domestic abuse-related crimes (51,288 prosecutions; 889,918 reported crimes).2 In 2018, the proportion of prosecutions was nearly 15% of all crimes (89,091 prosecutions; 599,549 reported crimes).3
+It is estimated that 2.1million people experienced domestic abuse in the year ending March 2023.1 Despite legislative and policy progress made in recent years, the data tell a different story - prosecutions in 2023 represented just 5% of reported domestic abuse-related crimes (51,288 prosecutions; 889,918 reported crimes).2 In 2018, the proportion of prosecutions was nearly 15% of all crimes (89,091 prosecutions; 599,549 reported crimes).3

 Reports of domestic abuse-related crimes have increased markedly but the system has not responded to address this.
-On the contrary, the response has deteriorated drastically with reports of domestic abuse crimes increasing by 48% and prosecutions reducing by 42% in 5 years.4 Evidence shows this is due to a lack of strategic prioritisation, insufficient allocation of resources, and pressures driven by capacity including loss of specialisms in justice agencies, all exacerbated by the Covid-19 pandemic and economic crisis.
+On the contrary, the response has deteriorated drastically with reports of domestic abuse crimes increasing by 48% and prosecutions reducing by 42% in 5 years.
+Evidence shows this is due to a lack of strategic prioritisation, insufficient allocation of resources, and pressures driven by capacity including loss of specialisms in justice agencies, all exacerbated by the Covid-19 pandemic and economic crisis.